socks5-sniffer/solutions-architect/README.md

 ---

 **Note:** This project was originally created with Google AI Studio and converted to a standard Vite + React setup for local development.
+It was refactored and then deployed to OpenShift.